Chicago Public Library

 Call Number: Archives_BNL

 New housing construction all but ceased after 1930, and additional housing units were acquired generally through the subdivision of larger, single-family homes.
 In the 1940s and 50s, additional housing conversions were necessitated for residents whose homes were demolished by the construction of the Eisenhower Expressway.
 By the 1950s, a third of the white population had left West Garfield Park and by the 1960s, more than 40,000 African Americans had moved into the neighborhood.
-Housing continued to be a problem, however, and between 1970 and 1980, West Garfield Park lost thousands of residents as housing units fell from 14,500 to 10,000.
+Housing continued to be a problem, and between 1970 and 1980, West Garfield Park lost thousands of residents as housing units fell from 14,500 to 10,000.
 "Large empty lots, formerly occupied by small and medium-sized apartment buildings, [were] mute evidence of the loss of dwelling space caused by the withdrawal of investment, under-maintenance, and arson" (Local Community Fact Book, 1980).

 In 1979, the median income of West Garfield Park residents was 2/3 the city-wide median, and 40% of the population lived below the poverty level.
 "Several community groups have been formed to do something about deteriorating housing conditions and the erosion of the economic base of West Garfield Park.
-They face an uphill struggle against the result of fifty years of neglect" (Local Community Fact Book, 1980).
+They faced an uphill struggle against the result of fifty years of neglect" (Local Community Fact Book, 1980).
 One of those community groups was Bethel Housing, Inc., formed by the Bethel Lutheran Church in 1979.
 In 1982, Bethel Housing changed its name to Bethel New Life, Inc., and under this name continued its work in offering housing opportunities--both rehab and new construction--to low and moderate-income community residents.
 Bethel New Life eventually managed over 100 rental units.
 In addition, Bethel operated food and sewing cooperatives, day-care and after-school programs for children, a holistic health center, and senior citizens programs.

 In October 1983, Bethel New Life's board appointed a historic preservation committee to work with graduate students from the University of Illinois to explore the possibilities for the preservation of West Garfield Park's history--particularly architectural history.
 The committee recommended that the board not attempt historic district designation but encouraged grassroots preservation of local tradition and culture.
 The result was a project titled "Catch the West Garfield Spirit: Look Up, Look Around, and Be Proud."
 In 1983, Bethel successfully applied for an Illinois Humanities Council grant to "involve the Black community of Chicago's West Side in recovering the recent history of the area."
 With grant monies supplied by the National Endowment for the Humanities, the project known as "Looking Backward to Move Forward" was funded.